Nina Lykke:

 CURRENT ACTIVITIES

-She is managing co-editor (together with Jeff Hearn) of the book series Routledge Advances in Feminist Studies and Intersectionality.
+Nina is managing co-editor (together with Jeff Hearn) of the book series Routledge Advances in Feminist Studies and Intersectionality.

 PREVIOUS ACTIVITIES